scottleechua/scottleechua.github.io/_posts/2025-02-08-googleform-to-rabbitsign.md

 ### Congratulations!

 At this point, you've connected Google Forms to RabbitSign and saved yourself hours of manual form-filling!
-Your future self thanks you. :rocket:
+Your future self thanks you. 🫡

 ---